 The process of proposing solutions to identified road safety problems is expected to result in improved road trauma outcomes and build greater commitment to implementation of treatments aligned with the safe system approach which underpins Western Australia’s Towards Zero road safety strategy 2008-2020.

-The Safe System approach aims to prevent death and serious injury by addressing the fact that that in the event of a crash it is the interaction of three key elements that determine the outcomes:
+The Safe System approach aims to prevent death and serious injury by addressing the fact that in the event of a crash it is the interaction of three key elements that determine the outcomes:

 - The speed at which the vehicle is travelling at impact.